 You can buy the best golf clubs money can buy but it won’t magically lower your handicap unless you know how to use them.
 Software testing is no different; it won’t give you good results unless you know how, who, what and when to use it.

-There are many ways you can approach software testing.
-It’s easy to get confused by the sheer number of testing types and how they overlap, let alone what each of them does.
+There are many ways you can approach software testing and we have recently written a best practice guide to QA Testing.
+However it’s easy to get confused by the sheer number of testing types and how they overlap, let alone what each of them does.

 That’s why we’ve built for you The Ultimate Guide to Software Testing.

 This is the how of software testing; how do you implement your testing strategy?
 We’ve split this section into two categories; Manual Testing and Automated Testing.

 Manual testing is defined as testers manually executing test cases without the use of any automation tools.
 They play the role of the end-user and try to find as many bugs in the application as quickly as possible.
 The bugs are collated into a bug report, which is passed on to the developers to review and fix them.

 An application cannot be tested using automation exclusively so manual testing plays a vital role in software testing.
 It requires a certain mindset; patience, creativity & open-minded amongst them.

 We have put the below types of testing in the Manual Testing section: